YunHsiao/Crysknife/README.md

 * `-f` or `--force` Force override existing files
 * `-d` or `--dry-run` Test run, safely executes the action with all engine output remapped to the plugin's `Intermediate/Crysknife/Playground` directory
 * `-v` or `--verbose` Log more verbosely about everything
-* `-p` or `--protected` Patches will be saved to / loaded from protected sources
+* `-p` or `--protected` Patches will be saved to / loaded from protected sources which will not be committed
+* `-n` or `--incremental` Update patches incrementally based on existing patch status
 * `-t` or `--treat-patch-as-file` Treat patches as regular files, copy/link them directly
-* `-c` or `--clear-all-history` Discard all existing patches for other engine versions when generating
-* `-k` or `--keep-all-history` Keep all existing patches unchanged, only update current engine version specific patches when generating
+* `-b` or `--bypass-custom-comment-tag` Bypass custom comment tag formats

 ### Parameters